‘Be who God meant you to be and you will set the world on fire.’ St Catherine of Siena

 Sixty-three state-funded schools, comprising fifty-two primary schools and eleven secondary schools.

-Of these, twenty-five primary schools and six secondary schools are voluntary aided (VA) and maintained through local authorities.
-A further sixteen primary schools and three secondary schools are academies under the Xavier Catholic Education Trust with eleven primary schools and two secondary school academies under the Bosco Catholic Education Trust.
+Of these, twenty-four primary schools and five secondary schools are voluntary aided (VA) and maintained through local authorities.
+A further seventeen primary schools and four secondary schools are academies under the Xavier Catholic Education Trust with eleven primary schools and two secondary school academies under the Bosco Catholic Education Trust.

 Our Diocese includes twelve independent schools and one independent non-maintained specialist school.